 A common futures thinking model used to help expand how we think about the future is the Cone of Possibility.
 If you extrapolate the known trends of today, it is pretty easy to forecast a future that is probably going to happen.
 However, we know from looking at historical events that improbable things sometimes do happen.
 Looking back to the future, if we take into account the possibility of improbable events happening, the number of possible future scenarios will expand significantly.

 Here we find futures which are plausible.
-Beyond the plausible, we can see an ever-expanding number of futures which are theoretically possible, according to the laws of physics.
-I suspect that Artificial Intelligence teaming up with Animals (and plants!) to do capitalism is probably not going to happen in the near future.
-However, it most certainly is possible, and maybe even plausible.
+Beyond the plausible, we can see an ever-expanding number of futures which are theoretically possible, at least according to the laws of physics.
+I suspect that Artificial Intelligence teaming up with Animals is probably not going to happen in the near future.
+However, on a long enough time scale it most certainly is possible, and maybe even plausible.

-The Smart Bone Fetch Finder™, first created in the year 2027, empowers dogs to take control of who they are best friends with.
-In this future, dogs will approach people in parks and offer to play fetch as a service.
+The Smart Bone Fetch Finder™, first created in the year 2027, empowers dogs to take control of who their best friends are.
+In this future dogs approach people, offering to play fetch as a service.

-The first fetch is free, and additional play time can be purchased by humans through an app that pairs with the Smart Bone™.
-Premium services such as personal defense, and not getting your lawn pooped on can be purchased through premium fetch packages.
+The first fetch is free.
+Additional play time can be purchased by humans through an app that pairs with the Smart Bone™.
+Additional services such as personal security can be purchased through premium fetch packages.

 The unique pattern on this jewelry helps endangered animals enforce copyright claims on their image.
-This pattern is known as the Eurion Constellation, it is most often used to prevent money forgery, and can be found on most paper currencies around the world.
+This pattern known as the Eurion Constellation is historically used as a watermark to prevent money forgery.
+It can currently be found on most paper currencies around the world.

-In the year 2032, the year Eurion Jewelry became a fashion trend amongst endangered animals.
-With new laws around endangered animals, it became unlawful to photograph, or distribute images and video of said animals without their consent.
-These laws were extremely difficult to enforce at first, but the introduction of Eurion Jewelry allowed AI lawyers to enforce copyright in real time.
+In the year 2032 Eurion Jewelry became a fashion trend amongst endangered animals.
+Thanks to new legislation regarding endangered animals it became unlawful to photograph or distribute an animal's likeness without without their consent.
+While the application of this law waas difficult at first, the introduction of Eurion Jewelry allowed AI lawyers to enforce their client's copyright in real time.

-The year is 2028.
-AI and cybernetically augmented pigs have teamed up to make money on lab grown meat.
+In the year 2028 artificial intelligence and cybernetically augmented pigs have teamed up capitalize on lab grown meat.
 After centuries of factory farming, the pigs are fed up with exploitation by humans.
-With the help the latest animal-computer interfaces and AI collaborators, the pigs were able to design manufacture a countertop bacon extruder.
+With the help the latest animal-computer interfaces and AI collaborators, the international consortium of pigs was able to design manufacture a countertop bacon extruder for mass-market.

-The machine is charged with proprietary capsules that contain pig DNA, and all required growing substrates and nutrients are used in the machine, similar to how a Keurig coffee maker works.
-In this world, the pigs' AI lawyers have secured rights over all pig DNA, making it illegal for third parties to sell genetic information, or any pig products without consent and not before paying expensive licensing fees.
+The machine is charged with proprietary capsules containing a mixture of substrates and nutrients to grow the perfect strip of bacon.
+Similar in principle to how a Keurig brews coffee.
+In this world, the pigs' AI lawyers have secured the rights to their client's DNA, making it illegal for third parties to pig-derived products.

 In this future, the only way to eat bacon is through this proprietary system that ultimately makes the pigs filthy rich.